signly-projects/signly-projects.github.io/README.md

-# Signly
+# Signly Installation Documentation

 Signly JavaScript module allows website users to play and request sign language translations.
+It can simply be included in a web page.
+An example of this can be seen here [Signly Test Page](https://signly-projects.github.io)

 ## Include Signly in Website